 Fuchsia's Interesting Facts

 Also spelled Fuschia, which as it turns out is an incorrect spelling as the flower is named after a well-known German botanist Leonardo Fuchs.
 So it is Fuchs-ia!
-I've been spelling it wrong this whole time!!
+I've been spelling it wrong for ages!!

 First discovered on the Caribbean island Hispaniola around 1696 by a french monk called Charles Plumier.